Why Women Consider Abortion

 Reason #3: Overwhelmed

 "I have a lot going on right now."
 "It is all too much for me."
-"I have nothing left to give."
+"I am exhausted."
 These are some of the ways our clients express what they are feeling.

-Eighteen percent of women who reach out to us are conflicted about their pregnancy because they already felt overwhelmed before they got pregnant, or they fear that raising a child would be more than they could handle.
+Eighteen percent of women who reach out to us are conflicted about their pregnancy because they already felt overwhelmed before getting pregnant or fear that raising a child would be more than they could handle.

 Many women look into abortion out of concern for their other children.
-The new pregnancy often reveals that this mother of one or more children is already stretched beyond what she can handle.
+The new pregnancy often reveals that this mother of one or more children is already stretched to her limit by dealing with everyday needs.

 🙌 Our article Pregnant and Overwhelmed addresses these issues and provides strategies for moving forward.

 Many women spread themselves too thin by caring for many needs at work and within the family.
-One or the other is often exhausting enough: A project deadline, starting a business, climbing the corporate ladder, pursuing aspirations...
+Maybe you are facing a project deadline, starting a business, climbing the corporate ladder, pursuing aspirations...
 Or perhaps you are dealing with health concerns, obligations (caring for a relative), or other life challenges.
 This would take a lot out of you!

 - Pregnant Again after Giving Birth